yandex-cloud/docs/en/_includes/mdb/mch-dbms-user-settings.md

    Maximum number of threads for data background processing and inserts.

    The default value is `16`.
-Set `0` to disable asynchronous inserts.
+If `0`, asynchronous inserts are disabled.

    For more information, see the [{{ CH }} documentation]({{ ch.docs }}/operations/settings/settings/#async-insert-threads).

 * **Cancel http readonly queries on client close**{#setting-cancel-http-readonly-queries-on-client-close} {{ tag-con }} {{ tag-api }} {{ tag-sql }}

-   If enabled, the service cancels HTTP read-only queries (such as SELECT) when the client aborts a connection before the response is returned.
+   If enabled, the service cancels HTTP readonly queries (like a SELECT) when the client aborts a connection before a response is returned.

    This setting is disabled by default.